-Or in some cases, maybe it’s your best friend that has shared your scuba journey with you, all the same, these types of friendships are great.
-Whether it be a friend, partner, brother, father, mother or sister – Dive buddies are certainly for life!
+Or in some cases, maybe it’s your best friend that has shared your scuba journey with you, all the same, these types of friendships are one of the reasons people start scuba diving.
+So whether it be a friend, partner, brother, father, mother, or sister – Dive buddies are certainly for life!

-1. Finding a Dive Buddy
+1. Finding a Scuba Diving Buddy

 So how do you find your dive buddy?
-Being a friendly community, there are various dive clubs and associations that you can join up with and meet divers who could be potential buddies.
+Being a friendly community, there are various clubs and associations that you can join up with and meet divers who could be potential scuba buddies.
 Or there are many other dive communities online you could try, such as Scuba Earth, Facebook, and Meetup.com.

 2. Being a Good Dive Buddy

+First up, learn to look after yourself.
 This is crucial because if you can’t take care of your own safety while diving, how can you look out for someone else?

+Secondly, never abandon your dive buddy.
 Ensure that you can see your diving buddy at all times and will be able to get their attention, if necessary.

+Our next point is that you should never pressure them into anything.
 It’s important to not pressure your dive buddy to do more than they are comfortable or capable of, particularly if they have less experience than you.

+And last but not least, regularly check to see if you Dive buddy is okay.
 Although there are no hard and fast rules, around every ten kicks, take a look at them and even ask them if they are okay by giving them the OK sign or by waving your diving light around in a circle if you are diving at night.

 3. Leading and Following or Side by Side Buddy Diving

-When you are diving using the buddy system you have to two different kinds of systems to choose from – diving as a leader and a follower or side by side.
+When you are diving using the buddy system you have two different kinds of systems to choose from – diving as a leader and a follower or side by side.

 It may sound strange, but it is best for the less experienced to take the lead.
 That means the more skilled diver can hang back and watch carefully for any problems that might occur.
 It also prevents the more skilled diver from going too fast.